 The first thing to know is that the PSAT will be in the new digital adaptive format.
 The PSAT structure will be the same as the SAT in terms of number of questions and the timing.
-While the College Board has not released a practice Digital Adaptive PSAT yet, we expect the content to be the same for the most part with slightly easier questions and some topics covered less or not at all.
-A practice Digital Adaptive PSAT is expected to be released in Spring 2023.
+The College Board has released a practice Digital Adaptive PSAT.
+The content is very nearly the same with slightly easier questions and some topics covered less or not at all.

 Another big change is that each school will choose its own date to administer the PSAT sometime between October 2nd and October 31st.
 It’s important to check with your school to ask what date is planned for your school!